 Normally in Nov/Dec, Feb, Mar, April and one in Spring and one in Summer depending on the availability of evaluators, and may be during school hours, requiring a skater to miss school.
 Please refer to the Calendar for more details.

 The coach determines whether the skater is ready to try a Skate Canada STAR 6 - Gold Assessment.
 The skater’s name gets posted on a list 2 weeks prior to the test day.
-The rule is: once posted, the skater is obligated to take the test and to pay the Skate Canada Test Fees.
-Skate Canada will only accept medical reasons or withdrawal due to inclement weather for not taking a test and the Skate Canada Test Fee portion of the Test Fee will be refunded; all other reasons get marked as a retry with no refunds allowed.
+The rule is: once posted, the skater is obligated to be assessed and to pay the Skate Canada Assessment Fee.
+Skate Canada will only accept medical reasons or withdrawal due to inclement weather and the Skate Canada Fee portion of the Evaluation Fee will be refunded; all other reasons get marked as a re-try with no refunds allowed.

-Most importantly, ARRIVE AT LEAST 45 MINUTES prior to the scheduled test time.
-The test days may run ahead and often do.
-Immediately at arrival, check the Test Schedule, and determine whether the test times are ahead on-time or behind.
-Avoid panic on test days!
+Most importantly, ARRIVE AT LEAST 45 MINUTES prior to the scheduled assessment time.
+We may run ahead and often do.
+Immediately at arrival, check the Schedule, and determine whether the times are ahead on-time or behind.
+Avoid panic!

 What to wear?